10DLC outbound SMS registration tips

 Tips for registering your brand

-When registering your brand, select the appropriate company type that that matches the business type associated with your Employer Identification Number (EIN).
+When registering your brand, select the appropriate company type that matches the business type associated with your Employer Identification Number (EIN).

 The brand details you enter, such as your company name, must match the information tied to your EIN and reflect what the IRS has on file for your business.
+You must provide the required details about your company, listed below.

 Make sure to include a link to your website or online presence which reviewers will use to help validate your use case.
 The spelling of your website's URL, email address, and brand name needs to be consistent and align with each other.